Applying and Visiting

 Successful M.S. applicants will generally have an undergraduate grade point average of at least 3.0 on a 4.0 scale.
 Successful Ph.D. applicants will generally have at least a 3.5 grade point average in their M.S. program or an exceptionally strong undergraduate degree performance.
 The quality of the degree-granting institution is considered, and strong grades are expected in math, statistics/econometrics, and microeconomics.

-M.S. applicants should have taken Calculus I and II, introductory and intermediate microeconomics, and at least one semester of statistics.
+M.S. applicants should have taken Calculus I and II, introductory and intermediate microeconomics, and at least one semester of probability/statistics.

 Ph.D. applicants without M.S.-level training should have taken advanced undergraduate-level courses in microeconomics, probability/statistics, and econometrics, as well as multivariable calculus (or Calculus III), linear algebra, and real analysis.

-Strong Ph.D. program applicants lacking real analysis are encouraged to apply but will be advised to complete an online or in-person course on or undertake focused self-directed study in real analysis prior to the beginning of fall semester.
+Strong Ph.D. program applicants lacking real analysis will be considered but will be required to complete an online or in-person course on or undertake focused self-directed study in real analysis prior to the beginning of fall semester in preparation for Ph.D.-level microeconomic theory.
 Alternatively, Ph.D. program applicants needing additional math preparation may complete one year in the AFRE M.S. program to bolster their preparation for the Ph.D. program.
 Conditional on strong performance in Year 1 master’s courses, such students can apply to transfer directly to the Ph.D. program.

 GRE Performance

 AFRE requires the Graduate Record Examination (GRE) for all applicants.
 We do not accept the Graduate Management Admission Test (GMAT).
-There is no absolute GRE score requirement, and GRE scores for admitted applicants vary considerably, depending on English language skills and the time taken to prepare.
+There is no absolute GRE score requirement, and GRE scores for admitted applicants vary considerably.
 However, GRE scores in the 70th percentile or higher will increase chances of acceptance.
-The Quantitative component of the GRE is given the most weight.
+The Quantitative Reasoning component of the GRE is given the most weight.

-Along with other admission criteria, AFRE reviews each application for the potential to add to the diversity and leadership of the Department, University, and profession.
-As a graduate program, we are committed to the University's mission of diversity and equality in higher education.
-We encourage applicants to reflect on their potential contributions to diversity and leadership in the personal and academic statements section of their application.
+Along with other admission criteria, AFRE reviews each application for the potential to add to the educational diversity and leadership of the Department, University, and profession.
+As a graduate program, we are committed to diversity, equity, inclusion, access, and belonging in higher education.
+We encourage applicants to reflect on their potential contributions to educational diversity and leadership in their personal and academic statements.

 Visiting